cmcshnik/some-fun-high-school-projects/README.md

 Rendered using canvas 2D context and a pinch of math.
 [Link](https://cmcshnik.github.io/some-fun-high-school-projects/Clock/)

 ### Marching squares
 A visual demonstration of the work of an [algorithm](https://en.wikipedia.org/wiki/Marching_squares) popular in the field of computer graphics.
 Is a simplification of the [marching cubes](https://en.wikipedia.org/wiki/Marching_cubes) for the flat case.
 You can try "special mode", it's a little satisfying.
+[Link](https://cmcshnik.github.io/some-fun-high-school-projects/Marshing squares)